Softeq/angular-libs/projects/angular-http-data-lib/README.md

    ```
    where `baseUrl` points to basic part of URL all subsequent requests will be resolved upon.

-2. After library was setup you can create service extended from `AbstractRestService` for REST-like communications
+2. Create service that extends `AbstractRestService`
    ```typescript
    class EmployeeRest extends AbstractRestService {
      get(id: number): Observable<Employee> {